-Current information and requirements may be obtained through Georgia Student Finance Commission at: either www.GSFC.org or www.gafutures.org
+Current information and requirements may be obtained through Georgia Student Finance Commission at: either www.gafutures.org

 Student Records/Transcripts

 Report cards and transcripts will not be released until all fees are reconciled through the business office.
 Student records are open to and may be obtained by the parent or guardian, as long as there is not an outstanding balance.